Some links in this post may be affiliate links

 Anthurium forgetii is native to Colombia and Ecuador.
 Anthurium forgetii is more of a terrestrial plant than an epiphyte.

-If you would like to add this plant to your collection.
-Buy beautiful Anthurium Plants from Etsy.
+If you would like to add Anthurium forgetii to your collection.
+Check them out on Etsy (Link to Etsy).

-Anthurium forgetii does best in bright, indirect light away from direct sunlight, warm and humid conditions and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Anthurium forgetii performs best in bright indirect light, average warmth of 16-270C, humidity of 60-80% and consistently moist, fertile, well-drained, aroids potting soil coupled with monthly feeding during the growing season.

-Water Anthurium forgetii liberally during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep soil consistently moist.
+Water Anthurium forgetii liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.

 Lessen watering in the cold season as growth is reduce to maintain the soil slightly moist but do not allow the soil to dry out completely.